intel/linux-sgx/README.md

 Please follow the [Intel(R) SGX DCAP Installation Guide for Linux* OS](https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_SGX_DCAP_Linux_SW_Installation_Guide.pdf) to install the Intel(R) SGX DCAP driver.

 **NOTE**: If you had already installed Intel(R) SGX driver without ECDSA attestation, please uninstall the driver firstly and then install the Intel(R) SGX DCAP driver.
 Otherwise the newly installed Intel(R) SGX DCAP driver will be unworkable.

+- Install Quote Provider Library(QPL).
+You can use your own customized QPL or use default QPL provided by Intel(libsgx-dcap-default-qpl)

 - Install PCK Caching Service.
 For how to install and configure PCK Caching Service, please refer to [SGXDataCenterAttestationPrimitives](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/QuoteGeneration/pccs)